Design Hub developer guide - plugins¶

 A company plugin assists authorizing a user by fetching project and group membership for the user.

-For more information specifically related to registry plugins, check the Developer guide - company plugins.
+For more information specifically related to company plugins, check the Developer guide - company plugins.

 Configuration¶

-All plugins are loaded by the automatically during start up of the application.
-The definition of plugins to load are set in the configuration guide.
+All plugins are loaded automatically during startup of the application.
+The definition of plugins to load is set in the configuration guide.
 For more, check the Configuration guide's servicesDirectory section.

 Development¶